Session 1 & 2: Business Mapping, Ethics & Corporate Governance + Corporate Business Strategy

 Module provides the basic principles of Accounting & Finance as it includes the areas such as:

 - cash flows and other items.

 High-quality leadership is the hallmark of successful organisations.
 Some people have a natural talent for the role but good leadership can be learned through training, coaching and practice.
 The quality of the leadership in place through the ranks of an organisation will in large part determine the success of that organisation in the long term.
 It is therefore essential that anyone entrusted with a position and responsibility for leading people fully understands and appreciates what this leadership role requires of them in practice.

-In this module, the emphasis is placed upon the leader as a person and on efforts to understand individuals and to create an environment where differences, new ideas, curiosity and innovation are encouraged and cultivated.
-Various dimensions of leadership will be analysed, with reflection on the rapidly changing business environment and people’s needs.
+In this module, the emphasis is placed upon the efforts to understand individuals and to create an environment where differences, new ideas, curiosity and innovation are encouraged and cultivated.

-Market positioning, combining off-line and on-line marketing tactics; social media for businesses, the importance of content & video and finding the right balance; Customer Relationship Management through software systems & automation.
+Market positioning, combining off-line and on-line marketing tactics, social media for businesses, the importance of content & video and finding the right balance and Customer Relationship Management through software systems & automation.